Florida Panthers Logo

 Florida Panthers emblem

 In all versions, a panther is the central image.
-In early versions, it is depicted in a leap: the predator looks intently forward and lunges with extended sharp claws, open mouth, and visible whiskers.
-The fierce animal’s demeanor reflects the highest emotional tension and readiness to tear apart anyone in its path.
+Early versions depict it in a leap: the predator looks intently forward and lunges with extended sharp claws, an open mouth, and visible whiskers.
+The fierce animal’s demeanor reflects the highest emotional tension and a readiness to tear anyone apart.
 Thus, the emblem is designed to intimidate opponents.
 Broken lines and sharp angles emphasize the high intensity.
 The second version appears less aggressive but no less formidable.

 Florida Panthers symbol